iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 ### 1. 📥 Data Collection

-- Azubi Africa's SQL Server database, GitHub repository and OneDrive N/B: The datasets from the sources above where saved in the root folder of this repository for easy access
+- Azubi Africa's SQL Server database, GitHub repository and OneDrive.

+N/B: The datasets from the sources above where saved in the root folder of this repository for easy access

 ### 2. 📚 Data Loading